Point location

-The point location problem is a fundamental topic of computational geometry.
+The point location class of problems is a fundamental topic of computational geometry.
 It finds applications in areas that deal with processing geometrical data: computer graphics, geographic information systems (GIS), motion planning, and computer aided design (CAD).

-In its most general form, the problem is, given a partition of the space into disjoint regions, to determine the region where a query point lies.
-As an example application, each time one clicks a mouse to follow a link in a web browser, this problem must be solved in order to determine which area of the computer screen is under the mouse pointer.
-A simple special case is the point in polygon problem.
-In this case, one needs to determine whether the point is inside, outside, or on the boundary of a single polygon.
+In one of its general forms, the problem is, given a partition of the space into disjoint regions, to determine the region where a query point lies.
+For example, the problem of determining which window of a graphical user interface contains a given mouse click can be formulated as an instance of point location, with a subdivision formed by the visible parts of each window, although specialized data structures may be more appropriate than general-purpose point location data structures in this application.
+A special case is the point in polygon problem, in which one needs to determine whether a point is inside, outside, or on the boundary of a single polygon.
+Other special cases exist.

+The problem may be stated for a set of arbitrary regions in space, not necessarily disjoint and not necessarily constituting a partition.

-In many applications, one needs to determine the location of several different points with respect to the same partition of the space.
-To solve this problem efficiently, it is useful to build a data structure that, given a query point, quickly determines which region contains the query point (e.g. Voronoi Diagram).
+Further, one may need to determine the location of several points with respect to the same partition of the space.
+Or, alternatively, partitions may be changing.
+In the latter case the class of problems overlaps with range search problems.
+To solve the problems with varying queries or regions efficiently, it is useful to build a data structure that, given a query point, quickly determines which region contains the query point (e.g. the Voronoi diagram).

+Location in a subdivision

 Planar case

 In the planar case, we are given a planar subdivision S, formed by multiple polygons called faces, and need to determine which face contains a query point.
 A brute force search of each face using the point-in-polygon algorithm is possible, but usually not feasible for subdivisions of high complexity.
 Several different approaches lead to optimal data structures, with O(n) storage space and O(log n) query time, where n is the total number of vertices in S. For simplicity, we assume that the planar subdivision is contained inside a square bounding box.